 Mandatory Sinking Fund Redemption.
-The Series B Bonds maturing on August 1, 2042 shall be subject to mandatory sinking fund redemption and shall be redeemed by sinking fund installments on August 1 of each of the years and in the amounts set forth in the following table at a redemption price equal to 100% of the principal amount thereof plus accrued interest to the date of redemption.
+The Series B Bonds maturing on August 1, 2044 will be subject to mandatory sinking fund redemption and will be redeemed by sinking fund installments on August 1 of each of the years and in the amounts set forth in the following table at a redemption price equal to 100% of the principal amount thereof plus accrued interest to the date of redemption.

-SERIES B BONDS DUE AUGUST 1, 2042
+SERIES B BONDS DUE AUGUST 1, 2044